ietf-wg-ccwg/rfc5033bis/draft-scheffenegger-congress-rfc5033bis.md

 another when the original path is no longer viable or to switch the traffic from one path to another when this is expected to improve performance (latency, throughput, reliability, cost).
-A design independently needs to track the congestion state of each path, and needs to demonstrate independent congestion control for each path being used.
+Designs need to independently needs to track the congestion state of each path, and needs to demonstrate independent congestion control for each path being used.
+New multipath CCs that implement path fail-over MUST evaluate the harm resulting from a change in the path, and show that this does not result in flow starvation.
+Synchronisation of failover (e.g., where multiple flows change their path on similar timeframes) can also contribute to harm and/or reduce fairness, these effects also ought to be evaluated.

-A concurrent transport protocol simultaneously schedules multiple flows to aggregate the capacity of multiple paths.
+: A concurrent transport protocol simultaneously schedules multiple flows to aggregate the capacity of multiple paths.
 This introduces additional implications:
-The Internet provides no guarantee that different paths (e.g., using different endpoint addresses) are disjoint, therefore a design needs to evaluate the potential harm to other flows (including single path connections) that share a common bottleneck
-(or share resources that are coupled between different paths, such as an overall capacity limit).
 At the time of writing, there are no IETF standards for concurrent multipath congestion control in the general Internet.
+The Internet provides no guarantee that different paths (e.g., using different endpoint addresses) are disjoint, therefore designs needs to evaluate the potential harm to other flows (including single path connections) that share a common bottleneck
+(or share resources that are coupled between different paths, such as an overall capacity limit), and SHOULD consider the fairness with other flows.
+Synchronisation of CC mechanisms (e.g., where multiple flows change their behaviour on similar timeframes) can also contribute to harm and/or reduce fairness, these effects also ought to be evaluated.

 (6)
 : Performance with Misbehaving Nodes and Outside Attackers.